 “The LX Series boilers are equipped with a high-efficiency rating right off the shelf,” Hargett explains.
 “When I say ‘off the shelf’ — that’s without adding any additional combustion trim or flue gas recirculation to the unit.”

 When working with Miura customers, Hargett often likens the LX Series models as the “Cadillac” of the Miura line.

 Of course, that’s only in terms of their superior performance — in terms of their size, they are a far cry from the hulking presence of these classic Landshark cars.
-In fact, the LX boilers have the smallest footprint per horsepower output.
+In fact, the LX boilers have the smallest footprint per horsepower output of any.
 The compact size takes just 50 percent of the space required by a traditional fire tube boiler, and they don’t need the pull-space that conventional boilers require.

-Low NOx emissions
+Low NOx Emissions

 The LX Series is specifically designed to meet or exceed low NOx emissions standards.
 Hargett adds that the LX Series models are made to meet “stringent low NOx criteria in certain parts of the country, just strictly based upon their pressure vessel design and how their flue gas temperatures and their burner flame temperatures run much cooler because we’re compacting the pressure vessel.”
-The end result is a boiler system that can help your company meet it sustainability goals, and even help with LEED certification.
+The end result is a boiler system that can help your company meet its sustainability goals, and even help with LEED certification.